Professor Gabriella Giannachi

 Principal investigator for ISN | Information Society Network, funded by University of Exeter (2006-9), to explore the potential of interdisciplinary collaboration on the information society.

-I supervise students in a number of areas in digital humanities, ecological and environmental performance, contemporary performance and new media.
+I supervise students in a number of areas including ecological and environmental performance, contemporary performance and new media, documentation, and public humanities.

 Lucy McFadzean, 'Video, community, and political support in the cultural policy of the Greater London Council, 1981-83, SWWDTP award